-- 1. The student shall submit a letter to the Student Advancement Committee (SAC) at SAC@Logan.edu by the end of Wednesday week one of break; and, - a. the letter shall outline what led the student to fall below SAP, their plan to return to good academic standing, and any additional mitigating factors the student believes are important for the SAC to know when making their decision.
+- The student shall petition in writing an appeal letter to the Student Advancement Committee (SAC) and submit it to their Academic Success Coach by the end of Wednesday week one of break; and, - a.
+The letter shall outline what led the student to fall below SAP, their plan to return to good academic standing, and any additional mitigating factors the student believes are important for the SAC to know when making their decision.
 Additionally, the letter should acknowledge whether the student wishes to have their request heard on appeal by the Provost if denied by the college Dean. - 2.
 The SAC will review the appeals letter and the student record and make a recommendation to the college Dean whether to dismiss the student or place the student on Academic Probation Level II. - 3.
 The Dean will notify the student, the SAC chair, and the Registrar within 48 business hours of the recommendation by the SAC. - a.
 In the event the Dean denies the students request for Academic Probation Level II and the student requested the Provost hear the request on appeal in in their original letter of appeal, the Dean will additionally include the Provost in the notification. - b.
 The Provost will notify the student, the SAC chair, Dean, and the Registrar within 72 business hours of the final outcome of the appeal process.